Depreciation works on a curve

 Conversely, vehicles that have had recalls or are known to be expensive to repair have extremely high depreciation.
 While you may find a bargain, you must carefully consider the cost of ongoing repairs when buying one of these models.

 Modern cars are, on the whole, extremely reliable even as they age.
 The average five-year-old car costs about $350 in repairs, while a 10-years-old car has an average annual repair cost of just under $600 a year.
 A five-year-old car may only suffer a major problem every three years while a 10-year-old car is likely to encounter a problem every 18 to 20 months.

-Newer Is SaferIn 2012 electronic stability control was mandated for all cars, and side curtain airbags became standard in most vehicles, backup cameras were available on many 2012 models.
+We shouldnít forget that newer models often have advantages over their older counterparts.
+For instance, in 2012, electronic stability control was mandated for all cars, and side curtain airbags became standard in most vehicles.
+Backup cameras were available on many 2012 models.
 Other advanced active safety features became more widely available in the 2012 model year, so itís a good place to start if safety is your primary concern in purchasing a used car.

 Newer vehicles often have better mileage, too, which can save you money in the long run.
 And you often find more gadgets and better stylistic choices in newer model years.